 I see a lot of product managers wondering how to manage their backlogs or not spending time with their stakeholders because they’re not sure how to deal with all of those sometimes conflicting opinions.
 So they don’t do it.
 They find a million little tactical issues to contend with rather than just getting the hard things done.

-Another book that I’ve read that I highly recommend for anyone who needs some inspiration to find the silver lining while we get through these trying times is Man’s Search for Meaning.
+Another book that I highly recommend for anyone who needs some inspiration to find the silver lining while we get through these trying times is Man’s Search for Meaning.

-If there’s just one book you read in the next month, I encourage you to order this.
+If you read just one book in the next month, I encourage you to order this.
 I read this years ago and have been thinking about it a lot recently.

 These are just a few simple things you can do now to keep moving forward and take control of what is within your control.